docQodly/docs/docs/language/basics/lang-parameters.md

 Inside called methods or class functions, parameter values are assigned to variables.
 You declare parameters using a **parameter name** along with a **parameter type**, separated by comma.

-- For class functions, parameters are declared along with the `Function` keyword.
+- For class functions, parameters are declared along with the `function` keyword.
-- For methods, parameters are declared using the `#Declare` keyword at the beginning of the method code.
+- For methods, parameters are declared using the `declare` keyword at the beginning of the method code.

 Examples:

 ```4d
-Function getArea(width : Integer, height : Integer) -> area : Integer
+function getArea(width : integer, height : integer) -> area : integer
 ```

 ```4d
  //myProjectMethod
-#Declare (i : Integer) -> myResult : Object
+declare (i :integer) -> myResult : object
 ```

 The following rules apply:

-- The declaration line must be the first line of the method or function code, otherwise an error is displayed (only comments or line breaks can precede the declaration).
+- The declaration line must be the first line of the method or function code, otherwise an error is displayed (only [comments](lang-methods.md#comments) or line breaks can precede the declaration).
-- Parameter names must be compliant with [Qodly naming rules](identifiers.md#object-properties).
+- Parameter names must be compliant with [Qodly naming rules](lang-identifiers.md#object-properties).
 - Multiple parameters (and types) are separated by commas (,).
-- Multiline syntaxes are supported (using "\" character).
+- Multiline syntaxes are supported using `\` character.

 For example, when you call a `getArea()` function with two parameters: